linkspreed/log/README.md

 ## All changes that we will make from 21.06.2024 will appear here ...

+### 08.09.2024 (announcement Web4)
+- Ready to shape the future with us? 🚀 We're assembling a rockstar trio of software developers at Linkspreed!
+Think you’ve got what it takes?
+Let’s talk tech!
+Drop your skills in the replies 👇 #TechTeam #SoftwareDev #JoinUs #Linkspreed

+### 08.09.2024 (announcement Web4)
+- We’re leveling up our Web4 game! 🌐💡 Excited about cutting-edge tech?
+Let’s build the future together.
+What innovations do you think Web4 needs?
+Share your ideas below 👇 #Web4 #Innovation #FutureTech #Linkspreed

 ### 07.09.2024 (announcement Web4)
 - Denmark 4.0 is on the horizon! 🌍🚀 We're bringing Web4 to the communities in Denmark.
 Want to be a part of the future?
 Drop your thoughts below 👇 #Denmark4 #Web4 #Innovation #CommunityFirst